Animal Profile

 Previously lived with:: 2 adults , 1 cat

-How is this dog around children?: Tolerant
+How is this dog around children?: Griffin is tolerant with children.

 Housetrained:: Yes